ToolJet/ToolJet/docs/docs/app-builder/walkthrough/create-queries.md

 - You can scroll down and see the returned data in the **Preview** section.

 - Binding the returned data to components is a straightforward process.
-For instance, to add the returned data of the *getAllRequests* query to a Table, simply refer the query in the `Data` property of the Table component:
+For instance, to add the returned data of the *getAllRequests* query to a Table, simply reference the query in the `Data` property of the Table component:

 ```js
 {{queries.getAllRequests.data}}